QTechTheory/VQD/TrappedIon/README.md

 Therefore, we partition the density matrix into the corresponding nodes.
 The option ``MapQubits -> True`` will map the local indices within a node into the global indices for the whole density matrix.
-This is useful to check the circuit arrangement globally, for instance command
+This is useful to check the circuit arrangement globally, for instance, command
 ```Mathematica
 DrawCircuit @ CircTrappedIons[circuit, TrappedIonOxford[], MapQubits -> True]
 ```
 will draw the (noiseless) circuits arranged according to multi-nodes indices.
-However, to obtain the noise-decorated ``circuit`` to simulate on the noisy ion traps, one must set ``MapQubits -> False``.
+However, to obtain the noise-decorated ``circuit``, to simulate it on the noisy ion traps, one must set ``MapQubits -> False``.
 See example below.
 ```Mathematica
 mytraps = TrappedIonOxford[];